 Grandparents Rights – Visitation

 Under Ohio law, a Court can award Visitation Rights to a Grandparent during or after a domestic relations proceeding if, the Grandparent has an interest in the welfare of the grandchild, and if Visitation is in the grandchild’s “best interests”.
-Ohio law authorizes Grandparent Visitation Rights by statute in three circumstances: (1) when married parents terminate their marriage or separate, (2) when a parent of a child is deceased, and (3) when the child is born to an unmarried woman.
-In such cases, a court may order reasonable Visitation if it is in the “best interest” of the child.
+Ohio law authorizes Grandparent Visitation Rights in three circumstances: (1) when married parents terminate their marriage or separate, (2) when a parent of a child is deceased, and (3) when the child is born to an unmarried woman.
+In such cases, a court may order reasonable visitation if it is in the “best interest” of the child.
 In addition, Grandparents may file a Motion for Visitation in a Divorce case at any time, even after the Divorce has been granted, asking the Court to award them their own Visitation schedule with their grandchildren.

 The Law Office of Anthony W. Greco is committed to providing each and every Client with professional, aggressive and practical representation, while being sensitive to the Client’s unique concerns and goals.
-With more than 20 years of experience, our firm is equipped to deal with all issues involved in a Grandparent’s Rights case.
-The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.
+With more than 25 years of experience, our firm is equipped to deal with all issues involved in a Grandparent’s Rights case.
+The Law Office of Anthony W. Greco is prepared to aggressively represent their Clients’ concerns and interests from the first day of representation through trial.